Brotton: History

 The discovery of ironstone brought major changes to the village and a large increase in the population.
 The majority of former miners' homes are found in the 'Brickyard' and 'the Park' areas of the village.
 Lumpsey Mine, the largest of the Brotton mines, opened in the 1880s and closed in 1954.

 During the First World War Lumpsey Mine had a rail-mounted artillery piece to defend the mine against Zeppelin attack.

+On 1 April 1974 the parish was abolished.

 Geography

 Brotton is close to the seaside town of Saltburn-by-the-Sea, known for its pier, and Guisborough, with its ancient Priory and market.